monsterkodi/kakao/kakao.app/kode/ked/notes.md

     - click in mapview to jump to line

 - status
-    - move dirty and redo into statusfile
+    - move dirty and redo into statusfile?
     - relative crumbs when dirtree is open?
     - add number of lines in editor file